rodricios/autocomplete/README.md

 And we're almost done!

-Where did we leave off before going off into a tangent us humans should avoid at all cost?
+Where were we, like before I got all distracted?

-About 15 sentences ago: "...whether I want to say *the apple*, *the automobile*, *the austronaut*, etc."
+Turns out 15 sentences ago: "...whether I want to say *the apple*, *the automobile*, *the austronaut*, etc."

 What if you had a way to count the number of times you've heard "apple" said after the word "the"?